Stefan-Radu/scripts/README.md

 ## Quotes

-First project using Rust.
-The exectuable takes as an argument the path to a quote file and prints out a random quote from that file.
+The exectuable takes as an argument the path to a quote file.
+The file is parsed and any quotes that match a predefined format are stored into an array.
+A random quote is printed on the screen from that array.